 Pumpkin Risotto

 This post may contain affiliate links.
 Please see our disclosure policy.

 It seems we all have a can or 7 (raises hand) of pumpkin puree stashed in the way back corner of our pantry.
 Since I can’t seem to remember what day it is, why bother with remembering the seasons?
-I’m bringing back fall flavors at the beginning of spring with this Pumpkin Risotto.

-I bought some Arborio rice during my last shopping trip, just to have on hand, so this dish seems appropriate.
+This Pumpkin Risotto is great for fall, especially around Thanksgiving, but there’s no reason you can’t make it in March or July or whenever you want!

+This recipe is one that’s good for those new to making risotto, as the pumpkin adds extra moisture to help the rice cook to the right texture.
 Pumpkin Risotto is a favorite among friends when I have fall dinner parties, and you can easily double, triple or quadruple the batch if you keep an eye on it.
+Just have patience, as that’s the most important ingredient in any risotto.

+Pumpkin Risotto